-Today – August 15 – marks the birthday of the founder of Reiki, Dr. Mikao Usui.
-Though he died in 1926, Dr. Usui would have been 152 years old today.
+The month of August is a celebration for Reiki.
+August 15th marks the birthday of the founder of Reiki, Dr. Mikao Usui.
+Though he died in 1926, Dr. Usui’s legacy lives on gracefully and powerfully.

 As a child, it is believed that young Mikao studied at a Tendai Buddhist monastery school where he took a deep interest in psychology, biology, medicine, and the various religions of the world.
 Later, Dr. Usui married a woman by the name of Sadako Suzuki with whom he bore two children – Fuji and Toshiko.